cephcyn/cornell_cs6741_summ_replication/README.md

 - I use the exact same training hyperparameters as the authors describe in their appendix, other than changing the number of workers and the batch size.

 Summarization:
+- The public codebase does not contain any implementation of any summarization methods other than DecSum, so I needed to implement those from scratch with little reference to work off of.
 - They mention that all sentence-based summaries are limited to N=50 tokens (words), in keeping with the average summary length of BART.
 - DecSum: Given a quality function for a set of sentences selected that can take into account (faithfulness, representativeness, and diversity), does beam search (with default width=4) to select a subset of all review sentences that does best on this quality function while still being under the N-token limit.
   I order the sentences in this subset the same way they were initially ordered in the set of reviews in the test set, same as the original authors describe in the appendix.